JackEAllen/Update_Submodule_Action_Template/README.md

-# Workflows
+# Update Submodule GitHub Template Repository
-A repository containing git workflows
+A repository containing a git workflow to update submodules and optionally be used as a template repository